madsiur/ff6-dialogue-expansion/README.md

 ## Usage

 First place your FF3us 1.0 or FF3us 1.1 ROM in the `roms` folder.
 Then edit `definition.json` if needed.
 If you ever only used FF3usME for dialogues there are only three settings you should touch in this file.
-The rest of the setting entries are there just to more or less to avoid too much hardcoding:
+The rest of the setting entries are there more or less to avoid too much hardcoding:

 1. `ff3usme_expansion`: Set to `True` if you currently use FF3usME town dialogue expansion.
 2. `new_dialog_start`: Bank where you want dialogues to start.
 (HiROM notation)
 3. `new_dialog_ptr_start`: ROM offset where you want dialogue pointers to start.
 (HiROM notation)

-Note: As it is, `definition.json` will move dialogues to `$F30000` and keep pointers more or less at the same place, overflowing a bit on the old dialogues place.
+Note: By default, `definition.json` will move dialogues to `$F30000` and keep pointers more or less at the same place, overflowing a bit on the old dialogues place.

 Finally run FF6DPE with the command `python ff6dpe.py`.
 The output will be a ROM with the name `rom-name-dpe.{sfc/smc}` in the `output` folder and the atlas-compatible dialogue dump named `rom-name-dump.txt` in the `output` folder as well.